apigspawner/clarde/README.md

-# Clarde Chatbot
+# Clarde

-Clarde Chatbot is a powerful command-line interface (CLI) application that allows you to seamlessly interact with the state-of-the-art Anthropic Claude language model.
+Clarde is a powerful command-line interface (CLI) application that allows you to seamlessly interact with the state-of-the-art Anthropic Claude language model.
 This chatbot offers a wide range of features to enhance your conversational experience, including the ability to save and load conversation history, import external files, and conveniently access your recent discussions.

 ## Table of Contents